|Mas Jullien 2016 Pays d'Herault Blanc IGP||Login||—||In Stock|

 Olivier follows a few simple yet uncompromising rules when vinifying his wines: "take the time necessary to allow nature to complete its work; accompany the life of the wine without directing it, accepting the risks and differences; maintain impeccable hygiene and meticulously carry out each task in the cellar; leave the option open to react and follow instinct and curiosity; choose techniques and material that do not distort the wine; and have faith in the competence of the people who help produce the wines."

-Mas Jullien produces red wines using traditional methods.
-The harvest is partially destemmed before crushing.
-Each lot of grapes is vinified separately in stainless tanks and then is racked into barrel (demi-muid size and large ovals, the newest of which are made by Stockinger, the Austrian barrel-maker of quality).
 Olivier does not follow convention, he prefers to play by his own rules.
 He has reduced the number of cuvées he produces, believing that by blending all of the different components, he can create more complex wines.
 Note, however, that the blends mentioned in the individual descriptions of the wines that follow are general guidelines not strict rules.
+His triumph is to be found in the bottles of wine he has produced and continues to produce that are, quite simply, among the most important and compelling wines of our portfolio.